Glacier in a Valley in Iceland

 Types of Glaciers

-In general, glaciers are classified into two groups: alpine glaciers, which are also known as mountain glaciers, and ice sheets, which are also referred continental glaciers.
+In general, glaciers are classified into two groups: alpine glaciers, which are also known as mountain glaciers, and ice sheets, which are also referred to as continental glaciers.

 Alpine glaciers form in the mountains at high elevations or near cool and wet coastal areas.
 However, most of the world’s alpine glaciers are found in high mountain ranges such as the Alps, Rockies, and the Andes.